AxelUser/blog/content/003-internals-visible-for-testing/index.md

 - "C#"
 - "testing"
 - "InternalsVisibleTo"
-title: "Testing private logic"
+title: "Testing Private Code in C#: Breaking Encapsulation with InternalsVisibleTo Attribute."
-preview: "How to test internal or private logic with the help of attribute InternalsVisibleTo"
+preview: "Learn about the different options available for testing private logic in C# and how the InternalsVisibleTo attribute can help you access internal members without compromising the encapsulation of your code."
 draft: false
 legacy: true
 ---